-The Committee meets at the System's offices monthly.
+The Committee meets at the retirement system's offices monthly.
 Notice is provided regarding the time, agenda and location of these meetings pursuant to RSA 91-A:2, II.
 The Committee promotes transparency regarding the investment program through these public meetings, investment materials and reports.
 Meeting minutes are posted on the NHRS website.
 Certain investment matters may require discussion in non-public session in accordance with statute.
-On a regular basis, the Committee receives presentations from investment managers currently retained by the NHRS as well as from prospective managers.
+On a regular basis, the Committee receives presentations from investment managers currently retained by NHRS as well as from prospective managers.

-In January of 2010, Lawrence A. Johansen joined the NHRS as the Director of Investments.
-In his role, Mr. Johansen serves as the primary staff liaison on investment matters.
-In addition, he directs all aspects of the System's investment program including the development of recommendations regarding the System's overall investment strategy and asset allocation; oversight of external portfolio managers; and promoting productive relationships with investment consultants and service providers.
+Lawrence A. Johansen is the retirement system's Director of Investments.
+In this role, Mr. Johansen serves as the primary staff liaison on investment matters.
+In addition, he directs all aspects of the retirement system's investment program including the development of recommendations regarding the retirement system's overall investment strategy and asset allocation; oversight of external portfolio managers; and promoting productive relationships with investment consultants and service providers.
 A brief biography of Mr. Johansen follows this report.

-Each fiscal year, the NHRS produces a Comprehensive Annual Financial Report (CAFR) which details the operation and financial condition of the System.
+Each fiscal year, NHRS produces a Comprehensive Annual Financial Report (CAFR) which details the operation and financial condition of the retirement system.
 This report also includes a financial section which outlines the funded status and unfunded actuarial accrued liability, in addition to other actuarial statistics.
-CAFR reports are available on the System's website, www.nhrs.org.
+CAFR reports are available on the retirement system's website, www.nhrs.org.